1. How do I obtain a transcript?

 5. How do I take a class at Northern Illinois University?

 Once a new student has attended Orientation and has concluded his/her advising appointment, the student can register for classes.
-Information about the academic programs offered at the university is available on the undergraduate programs page or in the current Undergraduate Catalog.
+Information about the academic programs offered at the university is available in the current Undergraduate Catalog.
 Graduate level students should contact the Graduate School at (815) 753-0395.

 6. How do I drop or withdraw from a class?
 Are there deadlines and how do I find out what they are?